Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

 To perform the quantized ANN computation, we use a two-phase spiking encoding/decoding scheme, where the cell body is used to precisely compute the quantized input integers as well as output a spiking train that carries the quantized ANN output.
-Obviously, a signed integer $X$ in $K$ bits can be formulated as a power series of base $2$ as
+A signed integer activation $X_j$ from the previous layer, represented by $K$ bits, can be expressed as a power series in base $2$, as shown in \cref{eq:series} (an illustrative example is provided in \cref{fig:binary encoding}, with $K=8$).

 Note that all lowercase $x_i$ are in $\{0,1\}$.
 Now we use different time steps (indexed by $t$) to denote the different entries in the series, and we can get the binary form of a signed integer as a spike train.
 For example, as shown in \cref{fig:binary encoding}, the index of each time step $t$ here represents a specific binary bit.
 For convenience, assume that the start time step is indexed $0$.
-The decimal {\it $q=3$} can be rewritten as {\it 00000011} in binary form, then we use the spike trains $X_j=\{0,0,0,0,0,0,0,1,1\}$ in 8 time steps, i.e. $X_{j,0}=1,X_{j,1}=1,X_{j,3}=0,...,X_{j,7}=0$, to cast the integer $q$.
+The decimal {\it $q=3$} can be rewritten as {\it 00000011} in binary form, then we use the spike trains $X_j=\{0,0,0,0,0,0,0,1,1\}$ in 8 time steps, i.e. $X_{j,0}=0,X_{j,1}=0,...,X_{j,6}=1,X_{j,7}=1$, to cast the integer $q$.
 Then comes the four-phase scheme, as shown in \cref{fig:multy}.
 In terms of series \cref{eq:series}, we can rewrite \cref{eq:MAC} as

 $\Phi (t)$ is defined as

 Then we unroll the summation over time $t$, and then we can store the weighted sum at each time step $t$ :